Where can I go to look for properties?

 Keele Student Pad - the University’s online listing service.
 They only advertise accredited landlords who are part of the North Staffordshire Landlord Accreditation Scheme.

-Keele SU Housing Fair - every year we host a Housing Fair and invite accredited landlords to show off their properties.This year's fair will be held on 1st February 2022.
+Keele SU Housing Fair - every year we host a Housing Fair and invite accredited landlords to show off their properties.This year's fair was on 1st February 2022.

 Facebook - search Facebook for ‘Keele Accommodation’ and you will find the ‘Keele Accommodation Group’.
 Keele students can discuss and post messages regarding accommodation both on and off campus.
 Many students also advertise for housemates or for a replacement tenant on the Keele Student Life group.